Integralist/integralist.co.uk/content/page/resume.md

 - **What**: Led performance testing, analysis and resolution of scaling issues for the BBC's internal "Mozart" platform (written in Ruby).
   **Why**: Network bottlenecks were causing issues during load testing.
-  **Impact**: Helped to identify specific service within the overall architecture that resulted in it being rewritten in Go and thus resolving the scaling performance issues.
+  **Impact**: Helped to identify specific service within the architecture that resulted in it being rewritten in Go and thus resolving the scaling performance issues.

 - **What**: Implemented simple, yet performant, URL monitoring system in Bash called [Bash Watchtower](/posts/bash-watchtower/).
-  **Why**: Previous version was a complicated and over engineered Node application (it was a colleagues pet project, and no one in the organization used Node at the time).
-It was also laden with NPM packages which made installing and running a very slow process.
+  **Why**: Previous version was a complicated and over engineered Node application (a colleagues pet project, and no one in the organization used Node at the time).
+Being full of NPM packages made installing and running it a slow process.
-  **Impact**: Improved deployment speed, helped other engineers understand the code base by using a language they were more familiar with, and simplified the overall code.
+  **Impact**: Improved deployment speed, helped other engineers understand the code base by using a language they were more familiar with, and simplified the code.

 - **What**: Created and led BBC News "Coding and Architecture" working group.
-  **Why**: We were charged with ensuring best practices were adhered to.
+  **Why**: We were responsible for teams following best practices.
-  **Impact**: Improved the overall quality of new services being developed, and helped us to communicate with a wider range of the organization.
+  **Impact**: Improved the quality of new services developed, and helped us to communicate with a wider range of the organization.

 - **What**: Co-designed and co-implemented the BBC News "Mozart" platform.
   **Why**: Simplify the ability to build up dynamic page composition.
-  **Impact**: Enabled teams to more easily build up complex pages of individual components.
-It also helped path the way for the organization to move away from internal hosted system to the AWS platform, while enabling developers to utilize easier languages and tools.
+  **Impact**: Enabled teams to build up complex pages of individual components.
+It also helped path the way for the organization to move away from internal hosted system to the AWS platform, while enabling developers to use easier languages and tools.

 ### 2015